-Women have been fundamental to the growth of data science and programming for many years.
+Women have been fundamental to the growth of data science and computing for many years.
 Throughout the 19th and early 20th century, and up to World War II, programming was predominantly done by women; significant examples include the Harvard Computers, codebreaking at Bletchley Park and engineering at NASA.
-Names like Ada Lovelace, Grace Hopper, and Jean Sammet have since circulated the big data landscape for their substantial contributions to the industry.
-By the 21st century, women began to take on leading roles in many tech companies, such as Marissa Mayer, former president and CEO of Yahoo! and key spokesperson at Google.
+Names like Ada Lovelace, Grace Hopper, and Katherine Jones have become well known beyond those in computer science for their contributions to the discipline.
+By the 21st century, women began to take on leading roles in many tech companies, such as Marissa Mayer, the first Google female engineer, vice president of Google Search Products and User Experience, and former president and CEO of Yahoo!.

 |Ada Lovelace||Grace Hopper||Marissa Mayer|

-Many women of color have been acknowledged for their contributions to the data science field as well.
+Many women of color have made fundamental contributions to the data science field.
 Katherine Johnson and Mary Jackson made pivotal contributions to scientific instruments and offered their engineering skills to NASA, while Gladys West was responsible for the mathematics that brought about the invention of the Global Positioning System (GPS).
 Diversity in the field of data science provides a variety of perspectives that are essential to the innovation, growth, and trans-disciplinary nature of the industry as a whole.